sigmaSd/PwaIt/README.md

 ## Usage

+Run on the root of your project

 ```
 deno run -r https://github.com/sigmaSd/PwaIt/raw/master/main.ts
 ```

-This will create a static folder that contains most of the needed files.
+This will create sw.js and pwa folder.

 The rest depends on your project, see the next section for examples.